Yoga Asana 101: Basic Poses You Should Know

 - Keep your weight shifted forward in your feet, and relax your head and neck completely.

-Yoga is called a “practice” for a reason: there’s no mastery, and there’s no goal you’re trying to achieve as you learn how each asana works in your body.
-The first downward-facing dog you take will look very different from the 50th and even 500th as you develop body awareness and learn to make adjustments in each pose.
+Yoga is called a “practice” for a reason: there’s no mastery, and there’s no goal you’re trying to achieve as you learn how each Asana works in your body.
+The first downward-facing dog you take will look very different from the 50th and even 500th as you develop body awareness and learn to make adjustments to each pose.

-The key to embodying basic postures and becoming familiar enough with the yoga asanas to flow smoothly during a class is to practice.
-We have over 100 videos available in our online library for you to choose from to practice in your home, with new live-streamed classes and recordings offered every day.
+The key to embodying basic postures and becoming familiar enough with the yoga Asana to flow smoothly during a class is to practice.
+We have over 100 videos available in our online library for you to choose from to practice at home, with new live-streamed yoga classes and recordings offered every day.
 Our skilled instructors provide guidance and cues to help you modify or advance any pose, from the most fundamental to the most complicated.
 Join us at home – we’d love to “see” you on your mat!